 This article is a companion piece to this video

 Successful subrogation recovery after an incident with an uninsured motorist can be challenging.
-The recovery of uninsured claims often requires a lawsuit and judgment.
-Subrogation litigation claims management can help obtain a recovery, but only with effective work post-judgment.
-Attorney Kim Rathbone provides a great rundown of some of the details of how to utilize post-judgment license suspensions to increase post-judgment subrogation recoveries in this episode of On Subrogation.
+The recovery of uninsured claims often requires a lawsuit and a judgment.
+However, subrogation cases involving a UIM are not over once the judgment is set; you still have to collect payment.
+Proper management of subrogation litigation claims can help obtain a recovery, but only with effective work post-judgment.

 1. State Regulations on License Suspensions